-DEH 2806C Clinical Dental Hygiene IV
+DEH 2806C Clinical Dental Hygiene IV 8 cr.

-This course is a continuation in refinement of practical application of the competencies and the proficiencies in skills learned in all the past clinical didactic courses.
-Emphasis is on speed and quality improvement and upon exposure to community dentistry participating in offices of general dentists, dental specialties and hospital dentistry.
+Prerequisite: DEH 2804C.
+This course is a continuation in refinement of practical application of the competencies and the proficiencies in skills learned in all of the past clinical didactic courses.
+Emphasis is on improved efficiency of performance and quality of care.
 Students should achieve an exit level degree of proficiency.
 Fifteen contact hours: one lecture hour, fourteen clinic hours.